The following article describes how contact and organisation addresses behave in Arlo, and describes how to report on them.

 On an organisation, you may enter a postal and a physical address.

-The order contact enters in the address of the organisation through the order details when they register.
+The order contact enters the address of the organisation through the order details when they register.
 If you want to protect the address you have for the organisation, you can prevent updates to this field.

 Derived/Combined Address for Reporting Purposes